ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 {NOTE: Sending attachments together with documents}

 * Attachment is sent along with a transformed document if it's explicitly defined in the script by using `addAttachment()` method.
-By default the attachment name is preserved.
+By default, the attachment name is preserved.
-* The below script sends _all_ attachments of a current document by taking advantage of `getAttachments()` function, loads each of them during transformation and adds to a document that will be sent to 'Users' collection on destination side
+* The script below sends _all_ attachments of a current document by taking advantage of `getAttachments()` function, loads each of them during transformation, and adds them to a document that will be sent to the 'Users' collection on the destination database.

 {CODE-BLOCK:javascript}
 var doc = loadToUsers(this);